prateeknischal/prateeknischal.github.io/content/posts/trust-the-certs.md

 - There can be a lot depding on what domains you are issuing them for
 - You will have to deal with pesky errors from browsers and clients setting to ignore SSL verification everywhere which isn't ideal.

-Since, you control your development environment, why not just become the **Certificate Authority** and use it to issue all certificates.
-You trust just one certificate and any certificate issued by that third part (which is you) is automatically trusted by your clients.
+Since you control your development environment and is confined to your development environment, why not just become the **Certificate Authority** and use it to issue all your dev certificates.
+You trust just one certificate once and any certificate issued by that third party (which is you) is automatically trusted by your clients.

 Ok, easier said than.
 How do I issue my own Certificate Authority.

 >As they say, Hold my beer!

+Note: If you want to follow along, then you will require [Golang](https://golang.org/dl/) version 1.12 or above.

 ```bash=
 # Assuming you have Golang installed